lateef-taiwo/LEMP-Stack/README.md

 * Type a name e.g My_Lamp_Server
  Click create a new key pair, use any name of your choice as the name for the pem file and select .pem.
     * Linux/Mac users, choose .pem for use with openssh.
 This allows you to connect to your server using open ssh clients.
     * For windows users choose .ppk for use with putty.
-Putty is a software that lets you connect remotely to servers
+Putty is a software that lets you connect to servers remotely.
 * Save your private key (.pem file) securely and do not share it with anyone!
 If you lose it, you will not be able to connect to your server ever again!

 ![EC2](./images/EC20.jpeg)